Topological barriers for locally homeomorphic quasiregular mappings in 3-space: Introduction

-The construction of such quasiregular mappings in $S^3$ having $S^2\subset S^3$ as their barrier is based on our construction of non-trivial compact 4-dimensional cobordisms $M^4$ with symmetric boundary components.
+The construction of such quasiregular mappings in $S^3\backslash S_*$ having a dense subset $S_*\subset S^2\subset S^3$ as their barrier is heavily based on our construction \cite{A5} of non-trivial compact 4-dimensional cobordisms $M^4$ with symmetric boundary components, which makes it absolutely necessary for understanding to repeat in Section 2 the construction of the corresponding discrete actions and their homomorphisms related to those symmetric 4-cobordisms.
 The interiors of these 4-cobordisms have complete 4-dimensional real hyperbolic structures and universally covered by the real hyperbolic space $H^4$, while the boundary components of $M^4$ have (symmetric) 3-dimensional conformally flat structures obtained by deformations of the same hyperbolic 3-manifold whose fundamental group $\Gamma$ is a uniform lattice in $\is H^3$.
 Such conformal deformations of hyperbolic manifolds are well understood after their discovery in \cite{A1}, see \cite{A2}.
 Nevertheless till recently such "symmetric" hyperbolic 4-cobordisms with described properties were unknown despite our well known constructions of non-trivial hyperbolic homology 4-cobordisms with very assymmetric boundary components - see \cite{AT} and \cite{A2}-\cite{A4}.
 In \cite{A5} we presented a method of constructing such non-trivial "symmmetric" hyperbolic 4-cobordisms $M^4=H^4/G$ whose fundamental groups $\pi_1(M^4)$ act discretely in the hyperbolic 4-space $H^4$ by isometries, $\pi_1(M^4)\cong G\subset \is H^4$, and can be obtained from the hyperbolic 3-lattice $\Gamma\subset \is H^3$ by a homomorphism $\rho\col \Gamma\rightarrow G\subset \is H^4$ with non-trivial kernel (in our construction such kernel of $\rho$ is a free subgroup $F_3\subset\Gamma$ on three generators).
-In Section 2 we present all necessary details of our cunstruction of such "symmetric" hyperbolic 4-cobordisms and used discrete groups (Theorem \ref{constr} and Proposition \ref{homo}).
-By using such "symmetric" hyperbolic 4-cobordisms our locally homeomorphic quasiregular mappings $F$ are defined in the 3-sphere $S^3=\overline{\mathbb{R}^3}$ as mappings equivariant with the standard conformal action of uniform hyperbolic lattices $\Gamma\subset \is H^3$ in the unit 3-ball $B^3(0,1)=\{x\in\mathbb{R}^3\col |x|<1\}$ and in its complement in $S^3$ and with the discrete representation $G=\rho(\Gamma)\subset \is H^4 $.
-In other words such $\Gamma$-equivariance of our quasiregular mappings $F$ can be described as $F(\Gamma(x))=\rho(\Gamma)(F(x))=G(F(x)), x\in S^3$.
+In Section 2 we present all necessary details of our construction of such "symmetric" hyperbolic 4-cobordisms and used discrete groups (Theorem \ref{constr} and Proposition \ref{homo}).
+By using such "symmetric" hyperbolic 4-cobordisms, our locally homeomorphic quasiregular mappings $F$ are defined in the complement $S^3\setminus S^2$ of the 2-sphere $S^2=\{x\in\mathbb{R}^3\col |x|=1\}$ as mappings equivariant with the standard conformal action of uniform hyperbolic lattices $\Gamma\subset \is H^3$ in the unit 3-ball $B^3(0,1)=\{x\in\mathbb{R}^3\col |x|<1\}$ and in the complement in $S^3$ to its closure and with the discrete representation $G=\rho(\Gamma)\subset \is H^4 $.
+In other words such $\Gamma$-equivariance of our quasiregular mappings $F$ can be described as $F(\Gamma(x))=\rho(\Gamma)(F(x))=G(F(x)), x\in S^3\setminus S^2$.
 Another essential element of our construction is a direct building in Section 3 of the so called bending quasiconformal homeomorphisms between polyhedra which preserve combinatorial structure of polyhedra and their dihedral angles.